-- Not all textbooks in the proram will be available on the first day of class, since they may not yet be processed.
+- Not all textbooks in the program will be available in the first of class, due to processing and delivery delays.

-- Textbooks do not circulate, but are kept on reserve at the Library's Reserve Desk on the first floor of the Library.
+- Textbooks on reserve do not circulate, but are kept at the Reserve Desk on the first floor of the Library.

 - If available, a textbook may be used for three hours at a time within the Library.

 - Write the call number on your syllabus, since you will need it every time you ask for the textbook.

 - Portions of books may be copied or scanned on the machines in the Reserve Room or on the second floor of the Library.
 Individuals should never scan or copy a complete book, since that would be a copyright infringement.
 More info on what you can copy and scan »